AngelD2000/OOAD/Project3Part2/README.md

 - Employee inheritance was added for SubmissionPublisher which is defined in java.util.concurrent that implements Flow.Publisher
 - The above two changes enable the Observer Pattern and are both using the implementations of the pattern from java.util.concurrent.Flow
 - Store methods and variables were updated to add customers and associations to new employee types

+### For Bonus Run Difference with/without test###
+JUnit runs through IntelliJ: (Private post piazza, got confirmation this is ok)
+- Running without tests: Configuration is set to Main and click the run button
+- Running with tests: Configuration is set to test and click the run button